 Try swapping your usual ‘three meals per day’ approach for five or six smaller meals spread evenly throughout the day.
 This can ease the burden on your digestive system.

 If you have days where getting a balanced diet is hard, just eat what you can, rest up and see how you feel the next day.
 Don’t feel guilty if you have the odd day where you don’t eat as many vegetables as you intended, or you couldn’t face breakfast.

 If morning sickness is a problem during your pregnancy, ginger will help to settle your stomach.
 Try a glass of flat ginger ale or nibble on a ginger biscuit to help keep nausea at bay.

 If you’re really struggling, you can always speak to a doctor and find out if there’s anything you can do to manage your morning sickness or indigestion.

 Want more pregnancy advice?

 It's natural to have a lot of questions about pregnancy, particularly if it's your first child.
-Fortunately, our smart network of over 7,000 UK doctors have seen it all before!
+Fortunately, our smart network of UK doctors have seen it all before!
 They can talk to you about any aspect of your pregnancy and you can book an appointment in minutes.More pregnancy advice